daniel-sckans/cptr212_final_test/README.md

 Look at the declarations in the header file, and create your own definitions of them in the "random_array.c" file.
 Then test your definitions in the "random_array_test.c" file.

-To submit the assignment, commit your changes and issue a pull request to this repo.
+To submit the assignment, commit your changes to your own repo (do not issue a pull request).
 The test ends at 11:50AM, and any commits made after that time will not contribute to your grade.